Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

 [View Live Site](https://shaun-finnegan.github.io/Shaun-Finnegan-portfolio-Milestone-Project-1/ )

 Welcome to Shaun Finnegan's portfolio website!
-This site will aim to showcase my work as I progress through my software development journey.
-The website will help both new and returning users to understand what projects I have worked on in the past, what projects I am currently working on and the skills I have gained and am working to develop.
+This sitenew and returning users  I progress through my software development journey.
+The website will help both new and returning users to understand what projects I have worked on in the past, what projects I am currently working on, and the skills I have gained and am working to develop.
 As well as allowing any users to get in touch with any questions or requests that they may have.

-The aim of this site is to provide an easy and accessible experience to any user wishing to view my site on any device.
-To allow the user to easily navigate between pages and to easily fnd the information they are searching for.
+This site aims to provide an easy and accessible experience to any user wishing to view my site on any device.
+To allow the user to easily navigate between pages and to easily find the information they are searching for.

 The languages used to create this project will be HTML and CSS